Greenbrier High School (Arkansas)

 Greenbrier High School (GHS) is a comprehensive public high school serving more than 600 students in grades ten through twelve in Greenbrier, Arkansas, United States.
 It is one of six public high schools in Faulkner County and is the sole high school administered by the Greenbrier School District.
 Greenbrier High School is the home of the pilot program that formed the national EAST Initiative.

+The district includes Greenbrier, Wooster, Springhill, most of Holland, and portions of Conway and Twin Groves.

 Academics

 The school is accredited by the Arkansas Department of Education (ADE) and has been accredited by AdvancED (formerly North Central Association) since 1988.

 Curriculum

 The assumed course of study follows the Smart Core curriculum developed the Arkansas Department of Education (ADE), which requires students to complete 22 credit units before graduation.
 Students engage in regular and Advanced Placement (AP) coursework and exams.
 Greerbrier is affiliated with the Conway Area Career Center to support the students' career and technical education needs.

 Awards and recognition

 In 2011, Greenbrier School District and its high school were recognized in the AP District of the Year Awards program in the College Board's 2nd Annual Honor Roll that consisted of 367 U.S. public school districts (4 in Arkansas) that simultaneously achieved increases in access to AP® courses for a broader number of students and improved the rate at which their AP students earned scores of 3 or higher on an AP Exam.